-Application materials will be available through RGPO's SmartSimple application and grant management system beginning on December 1, 2022.
+Application materials will be available through RGPO's SmartSimple application and grant management system.
 Please review the SmartSimple Application Instructions for the technical instructions for accessing and completing your application.
 This supplemental programmatic instruction document provides guidance for the content of your application.